xaviervia/washington/README.md

 ## Why do you say this is functional?

 Washington is built on principles inspired or directly taken from the Fantasy Land community.
 Furthermore, the test suite is just a regular array of simple objects, there is no hidden magic or state anywhere.
 You can easily write your own lib that consumes the Washington example format.
-In this sense Washington aims to be also future proof.
+I believe this makes Washington fairly future proof—time will tell.

+Washington is also friendly to a functional programming approach by providing a nice out-of-the-box experience for testing pure functions.
+Because the test cases are just plain objects, it’s easy to imagine automating test scenario generation.
+Washington could be easily combined with [jsverify](https://github.com/jsverify/jsverify) for this purpose.

 > Shoutout to [DrBoolean](egghead.io/instructors/brian-lonsdorf) who should take credit of most of my [education in functional JavaScript](https://www.youtube.com/watch?v=h_tkIpwbsxY)